NWBI Straddle Strategy

 What is a straddle on NWBI?

 A straddle on NWBI is the straddle strategy applied to NWBI (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With NWBI stock trading near $15.14, the strikes shown on this page are snapped to the nearest listed NWBI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With NWBI stock at $15.77 on the most recent close, the strikes shown on this page are snapped to the nearest listed NWBI chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are NWBI straddle max profit and max loss calculated?